CapGeek

-CapGeek was the name of a Canadian hockey website, specializing on the business aspect of the NHL.
+CapGeek was a Canadian hockey website, specializing on the business aspect of the NHL.
 The site featured explanations of the salary cap, the status of a players' contract, statistics, etc. Called revolutionary by hockey experts, CapGeek was launched in 2009 by Metro Halifax sports journalist Matthew Wuest.
 The site garnered commercial and critical success, becoming a top source for information on players' salaries and landed Wuest on The Hockey News' list of Top 100 Most Influential People in Hockey.
+While still an active operation, NHL teams themselves were known to have used CapGeek as a reliable source for league business affairs.

 CapGeek was disbanded on January 3, 2015, due to the owner's terminal illness and his unwillingness to turn the site over to another operator.
 Despite being inaccessible for the prior few months, CapGeek still received an estimated 10,360 hits in May 2015.

 History

 CapGeek.com was founded in 2009 by Mathew Wuest, a Canadian sports reporter and internet entrepreneur.
 Wuest worked for Metro Halifax, covering a range of sports for their paper and website, but specialized in ice hockey.
 On the side, Wuest ran a site that updated the progress of Detroit Red Wings prospects, which was called RedWingsCentral.com.

 Originally called SalaryCapCalculator.com, Wuest was persuaded by his wife to change the name to CapGeek, as it was more marketable.
 Wuest slowly built his site until it suddenly "exploded" in popularity, to the point that NHL teams themselves were using it as a reliable source.
 The site ran until January, 2015, when Wuest shocked the hockey community in closing the site.
 Upon entering the website, a statement was displayed, which included "This sudden decision is made with a heavy heart and is due to the personal health of CapGeek.com founder and director Matthew Wuest".
 By its closure, CapGeek had become so well known within the hockey world that the NHL itself reported the closure of the site with a featured article on their main webpage.

+Despite Wuest stating that he had no intentions of selling, offers were made, as high as "six figures" in some cases.
+Wuest declined all purchase inquires.